-Verify that adopted acres are suitable monarch habitat and whether the objectives of the Agreement are being met.
-As well as inform adaptive management, and determine whether adjustments to management may improve monarch habitat.
+Verify that adopted acres are providing monarch habitat and that the objectives of the Agreement are being met.

+Inform adaptive management and determine whether adjustments to management may improve monarch habitat;

-Be practical for a wide-range of partners with varying levels of available staff, and minimize the administrative burden for both the Service and Partners to encourage participation in voluntary conservation, and
+Be practical for a wide-range of partners with varying levels of available staff, and minimize the administrative burden for both the Service and Partners to encourage participation in voluntary conservation; and,

 Allow for flexibility and adaptability to the wide range of habitat conditions, conservation measures, and likely results that may occur across the wide geographic range included in the Agreement.